St. John's, 16−30 July 2020

-I spent two hours attending an online workshop on collecting social media and web data.
+I spent two hours attending an online workshop on collecting social media and web data for qualitative research.
 Unfortunately, it was much more technical than I had imagined.
 My take-away: it's possible for pretty much everyone to dig for information in the Twitter and Facebook data bases, but it isn't straightforward and you have to register as a Facebook or Twitter developer first, something I am not planning on doing (I don't even have accounts!).

-We left the house to go for a walk in the neighbourhood at 7 pm, 14 x 24 hours after our arrival at YYT.
+We left the house to go for a walk around the neighbourhood at 7 pm, 14 x 24 hours after our arrival at YYT.

 For me, the 14 days of quarantine went by in no time.
 It freed me from going shopping, and with the outdoors being part of our indoors, I didn't feel confined very much.
 Most important, I guess, was that I had the company of my partner.

 My favourite activity on Day One after the quarantine was to walk up Signal Hill along my familiar route off the beaten path.
 In fact, along more official walkways, the only permitted route around the Hill is up by the road and down the trail to North Head and the Battery from there.
 The idea is to make it a one-way hike.
 Same thing around Quidi Vidi Lake: walking is only permitted in clockwise direction.
 These are just two examples of the many more or less meaningful public regulations which make the pandemic more present again to me now than during the time of self-isolation.